stepanenko/stepanenko/quotes.md

 > I hate code, and I want as little of it as possible in our product.

+> One of my most productive days was throwing away 1000 lines of code.

+> A good API is not just easy to use but also hard to misuse.

 > As you strip constructors and classical inheritance out of JavaScript it: gets simpler, more flexible, more powerful and expressive.

 > Keep It Stupid Simple (KISS).
 Pure functions are stupid simple in the best possible way. --Eric Elliott